Storm’s Natasha Howard denies domestic-abuse allegations, accuses wife of stabbing her and taking nearly $600,000

 The restraining order prevents Jacqueline from accessing the funds.

 When reached Friday for comment via direct message on Twitter, Jacqueline, who also goes by Jackyy, said Natasha’s claims are not true.
-Jacqueline added that she plans to issue a statement through her lawyer early next week.
+Jacqueline added she plans to issue a statement through her lawyer early next week.

 In the documents, Natasha described an alleged incident in 2016 while playing in South Korea in which Jacqueline stabbed her in the back with a knife.
-Natasha said she was hospitalized for at least several days and could try to obtain medical records if needed to grant the restraining order.
+Natasha said she was hospitalized for several days and could try to obtain medical records if needed to grant the restraining order.

 In a series of tweets posted July 13, Jacqueline said Natasha had stabbed her in the chest and leg.